Explore different aspects of the “Crescent City” as it celebrates its 300th anniversary year.

 This two-part thrilling experience includes transportation by licensed tour guide drivers.
 If Jimmy’s your driver, it’s like getting a bonus New Orleans tour.
 He’s a veritable storehouse of local knowledge.

 The small group transportation encourages friendly interaction with other participants.
-John and Grace were recently retired and traveling full-time.
-An Army veteran, John had previously fired weapons, but Grace was nervous and, she said, “trying to be brave.”
+John and Grace had been traveling full-time after recently retiring.
+As an Army veteran, John had previously fired weapons, but Grace was nervous.
 Mike and his son, Tyler, were touring colleges and had an extra day to take the Gators and Guns tour for a father-son experience.
 It would be Tyler’s first time shooting a gun.
 Mine, too.

 By the end, I even shot the Uzi.
 My heart was pounding with elation.
-It was a blast (pun intended)!
 Grace said with a smile, “I would do it again.”
 Yeah, me, too!

 That’s not all.
 Jimmy gathered everyone into the executive coach and drove toward the bayou.
 At Jean Lafitte Swamp, we boarded an airboat.
 Our captain, Rennan, grew up 4 miles away, fishing and swimming in the alligator-filled waters.
 The airboat buzzed through the water as we began exploring 20,000 acres of eerily beautiful moss-draped cypress swamp.
 Approaching a narrow waterway, Rennan slowed down and we drifted along, spotting alligators lurking in the water.
 The curious alligators glided by close enough that Rennan quickly grabbed one by the snout!
 He told us about the dangers here, which also include venomous snakes and Cajun quicksand.